luxfi/tfhe/docs/content/docs/security.md

 ## Cryptographic Foundation

-Lux TFHE is built on the **Learning With Errors (LWE)** problem, a lattice-based cryptographic assumption that is:
+Lux FHE is built on the **Learning With Errors (LWE)** problem, a lattice-based cryptographic assumption that is:

 - **Classically secure**: No known polynomial-time classical algorithms
 - **Quantum resistant**: No known polynomial-time quantum algorithms